azat-co/aws-intermediate/02-modules.md

 ---

-Amazon Linux AMI IDs are differ from region to region
+Amazon Linux AMI IDs differ from region to region

 ---